 “I believe that mental health support is a precious element for developing the resilience of every community member, which contributes to a better society, country, and world”

-Karina has been volunteering as the Fundraising Coordinator at Watari since 2018.
+Karina has been at Watari since 2018.
 She recently obtained a certificate in Fundraising Management at BCIT.
 Karina is motivated to see healthy communities and found, in Watari, a place to put her fundraising and development organizational abilities, to provide better services to the community.
 When she is not pursuing a career as a fundraiser, she is enjoying nature and the mountains on her feet or on two wheels (bicycle).

 “I believe that every youth deserves a chance”

 Since 2017, Lavern has been running the Youth Excelling & Attaining Housing (YEAH!)
 Parenting Program (formerly known as TIP2).
 Lavern has a Bachelor in Child & Youth Care Counselling .She is dedicated to see her youths succeed in all aspects of their lives.
 Lavern has a positive attitude and always quick to lend a hand.
 She wins the hearts of her youths by being present and connected.
 Lavern has a smile that can light up a room, and speaks with respect when interacting with the youth in her program You can find Lavern relaxing in nature, listening to music while working out at the gym, or just spending time with her family

 Romina migrated to Canada from Chile five years ago, and became part of the team in June 2020, supporting agricultural migrant workers around BC.
 She believes that everyone deserves to be treated with dignity and respect; promoting the value that each one means to the community.

 Mom of two children who have been an important part of the work that she does with the community.
 In her spare time, she enjoys walking, especially in the woods.